Nobody could see what they'd selected

 Round 1: A/B testing with Contracts TSOs

-Iteration: Refining for P2P
+Iteration: Refining the hierarchy for Round 2

 Round 2: Usability testing with P2P TSOs